 Heat vs. Knicks Injury Report Today - May 8

-The Miami Heat (44-38) have six players on the injury report for their NBA playoffs second round game 4 against the New York Knicks (47-35) at FTX Arena on Monday, May 8 at 7:30 PM ET.
+Take a look at the injury report for the Miami Heat (44-38), which currently includes six players listed, as the Heat ready for their NBA playoffs second round game 4 against the New York Knicks (47-35) at FTX Arena on Monday, May 8 at 7:30 PM ET.

 Watch the NBA all season long on Fubo!

-The teams play again after the Heat took down the Knicks 105-86 Saturday.
-Jimmy Butler paced the Heat in the win with 28 points, while Jalen Brunson put up 20 in the losing effort for the Knicks.
+These teams match up for the second straight game after the Heat took down the Knicks 105-86 on Saturday.
+Jimmy Butler led the Heat to the win with a team-leading 28 points.
+Jalen Brunson put up 20 points in the Knicks' loss.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.